 How to set up a recurring data export

-You can also opt to receive a data export automatically each day, week, or month.
-Go to Reports on the left-hand green menu and select + Create.
-Under Exports, choose the Search Rank Details Export.
+You can also opt to receive a data export automatically each day, week or month.
+Go to Reports on the left-hand menu and select Create Export.
+Choose the Search Rank Details Export.

 If you need additional help using Searchbox, please contact email@example.com for assistance.